 Jason Day: "You know what, it's just, it's a lot of a patience game out there.
 Especially with how this course is, how tough it is around here now.
 It feels like a U.S. Open.
 If you're not hitting fairways, the rough is so brutal that where the pins are tucked, you hit it to 30, 40 feet.
 If you miss a lot of fairways and you're hitting it to 30, 40 feet, it's very difficult to hole those putts.
 So, it's just about just getting it on the green, maybe snagging a long putt here or there, and really trying to capitalize on the good drives off the tee which give you the shorter club in and an opportunity to get at the flags.
 Because the pins are very difficult today.
 The greens are very firm and fast.
 So with a wedge they're still bouncing a good five to 10 yards.
 So, it's very difficult.
 It's a fun challenge."

 Some interesting trends have established themselves and help to explain the poor Round 1 positions of recent winners.
-Since 2011, all winners have had a South/North Course draw across the opening 36 holes - if you can explain how that advantage works don't hesitate to send me a tweet @Bamfordgolf!
+Since 2011, all winners have had a South/North Course draw across the opening 36 holes - the advantage of having a solid round under the belt on the South Course, seemingly freeing up contenders on the North Course on Friday.
 For those who like to bet in-play or trade, it's also worth recognising that only Tiger Woods since 2008 has led (2008 & 2013) going into the final round and gone on to capture the title.

 For the record, here's the breakdown of pure Poa Annua and Bentgrass/Poa Annua mix PGA Tour victors in the field since 2008:

 So what's the right recipe for success this week?
 Well both the long bomber and the accurate type with a great short game can contend around Torrey.
-2010 and 2012 saw Ben Crane and Brandt Snedeker triumph, but Bubba Watson, Tiger Woods, Scott Stallings and Jason Day are all longer hitters.
-So realistically we need a 285+ yard driver who's made a minimum of 2 appearances here.
-You would have thought that a classical course such as Torrey Pines would be dominated by players who were playing their very best golf on arrival in La Jolla, but that's pushing reality a little bit.
-True, Brandt Snedeker won here in 2012 the week after finishing 8th at PGA West and Jason Day's form going into last year read 17(Waialae)-3(Kapalua)-1(Franklin Templeton Shoot Out)-5(Hero World Challenge).
-But other winners in Stallings, Woods (MC Abu Dhabi), Watson and Crane were undoubtedly in poor form.
-For a summary of 2015 winners' current/event form prior to winning their respective events click here.
+2010, 2012 and 2016 saw Ben Crane and Brandt Snedeker triumph, but Bubba Watson, Tiger Woods, Scott Stallings and Jason Day are all longer hitters.
+So realistically we need a 285+ yard driver who's made a minimum of 2 appearances here and I'm working on targeting players who played well on technical tests in 2016.

 Watch these tips on YouTube with Steve Bamford: Golf Betting System YouTube Channel